Mizuhara-Mito/intellij-keymap-tooltip/README.md

 # IntelliJ Shortcut Hint

-A simple but essential hint for developers transitioning from IntelliJ IDEA to Visual Studio Code.
+This extension provides a simple, non-intrusive way to learn VS Code shortcuts while using your muscle memory from IntelliJ IDEA.

+Forcefully rebinding keys can cause conflicts and may hinder full adaptation to the VS Code environment.
+Instead of binding, this extension gives you immediate feedback on your incorrect shortcut usage, which is a simpler and more effective way to adapt quickly.

-This extension displays a helpful hint in the status bar with the corresponding VS Code shortcut whenever you press a common IntelliJ keybinding.
-Stop searching for shortcuts and stay in your flow!
+When you press a common IntelliJ keybinding, a helpful hint appears in the status bar, showing you the correct VS Code equivalent.
+Stop searching, start learning.

 ## Features